A Parker Dewey primer for employers: 3 simple steps to start your first Micro-Internship and find an immediate resource

-You can then click “Add Project” on the left hand side of your profile and fill in the form.
-Like we said, we got rid of all of the excess stuff so the only info we need from you is:
+Click “Add Project” on the top of the screen and fill in the form.
+The only additional information we need from you is:

-That’s it.
 Of course, you can define other requirements like desired skills, preferred majors or degrees, or if you need multiple people to work on a project at once.
-Companies often choose to use multiple career launchers on a project when they need an immediate resource to tackle big, multi-faceted tasks like evaluating different industries, drafting content on multiple topics, or researching prospects in different roles.
+Companies often choose to use multiple Career Launchers on a project when they need an immediate resource to tackle big, multi-faceted tasks like evaluating different industries, drafting content on multiple topics, or researching prospects in different roles.

-You can also ask questions of the applicants.
-While you don’t need to, we think this is a great way to quickly get to know the candidates so you can pick the right person for your project.
+You can ask questions of the applicants.
+While not required, this is a great way to quickly learn about the candidates so you can select the best Career Launcher for your project.
 For example, you might ask: